Class CanandAddress

 • CanandAddress

-public CanandAddress(int devType, int prodId, int devId)
+public CanandAddress(int devType, int devId)

 Constructor with implicit Rio CAN bus.